oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Sender Constrained Tokens

 The authorization server MAY issue sender constrained tokens.
 There are currently two options for sender constrained tokens: Mutually Authenticated TLS (mTLS) {{RFC8705}} and Demonstrating Proof of Possessions (DPoP) {{RFC9449}}.

-Additionally, there are two examples of identity and authorization chaining: resource server acting as the client and the authorization server acting as the client.
-Additional details of the examples are in [Examples](#examples).

 ## Token Exchange